Scripture Reference: Luke 3:2-20

 - Discuss things that you used to do and that you have now repented of.
-Obviously, this should be age appropriate for the children in your class.
-Talk about your sorrow and consequences of the sin and compare that to the joy and consequences after repentance.
+This should be age appropriate for the children in your class.
+Talk about your sorrow and the consequences of the sin and compare that to the joy and consequences after repentance.

 - Use salt dough (or any clay) to make hearts.
-Before class bake some of the hearts to show what a “hard heart” is like.
-Let the children mold and shape hearts out of the rest of the dough.
+Before class, bake some of the hearts to show what a “hard heart” is like.
+Let the children mould and shape hearts out of the rest of the dough.
 They might add red Tempera paint for colour.
 Talk about how soft the hearts are and how they can be easily changed.
 Compare their hearts to the hard, baked hearts.
-God wants us to have soft hearts so he can change them to the way they should be.
+God wants us to have soft hearts so he can change them to how they should be.

 Other Online Resources:

-- Colouring pages and worksheets about John the Baptist from calvarycurriculum.org
+- Colouring pages and worksheets about John the Baptist (Calvary Curriculum)

-- Colouring pages and worksheets about John the Baptist at the end of his life from calvarycurriculum.org
+- Colouring pages and worksheets about John the Baptist at the end of his life (Calvary Curriculum)

 - Teaching repentance: Excellent video teaching a simple way to describe repentance (connectedfamilies.org)